josephwaligorski/Breast_Milk_Tracker/README.md

 - Set `PRINT_MODE=tspl` and `PRINTER` to your queue name
 - The backend writes a TSPL program to `lp -o raw` (no driver scaling)
 - If the layout needs tweaks, we can adjust coordinates/sizes in the TSPL block in `backend/server.js`

+Network TSPL (no Pi):

+- If your label printer is reachable over the network (JetDirect 9100 or similar), the backend can print directly over TCP.
+- Send `directTcpPrinter: { host: "<printer-ip>", port: 9100 }` in the body to `POST /api/print`.

+Local browser printing (Bluetooth/AirPrint):

+- Open `/labels/:id` to render a 2.625" × 1" HTML label and use the device’s native print dialog.
+- The UI now includes a “Print” button on each session to open this.

 ### PDF via CUPS